RotherOSS/doc-otobo-installation/content/installation-docker.rst

 We think it is the perfect environment for an OTOBO installation.

 .. warning::
-    At the moment the docker-compose environment is not deep testet for production use.
+    At the moment the docker-compose environment is not tested in depth for production use.
     Please use the standard installation process for production use, unless you know what you do.

 Requirements